ergoplatform/ergodocs/docs/dev/wallets.md

 2. [**Ergo Mobile Wallet (Terminus on iOS):**](https://ergoplatform.org/en/ergo-wallet-app/) This mobile wallet is a community favorite for its user-friendly interface on smartphones, allowing for smooth token and NFT exchanges.
 It supports the receipt, transfer, and storage of $ERG and NFTs.
 It also enables the creation of secure offline cold wallets in flight mode and the recovery of funds through any EIP3 compliant wallet.
 The Ergo Mobile Wallet includes read-only watch wallets with fiat value comparison and the ability to scan QR codes for easy payments.

-3. [**Satergo:**](satergo.md) Satergo is a desktop node wallet tailored for the Ergo platform, offering an accessible solution for users who prefer not to run a full node.
+3. [**Satergo:**](satergo.md) Satergo is a desktop node wallet tailored for the Ergo platform, offering an accessible solution for users who prefer to run a full node.
 It supports the Ergo network and provides comprehensive wallet features, making it a suitable option for those looking for both ease of use and advanced wallet functionalities.

 For a detailed comparison of wallet features, refer to the [feature overview](#feature-overview) section further down this page.